 6 Great Places to Go Fishing in the Smoky Mountains

 Fishing in the Smoky Mountains is a very popular pastime.
 It’s a fantastic idea for bonding with your kids, friends, and even significant other, and it gets you outside having fun!
-You can be a novice or expert, either way you’ll find a stream in the Smokies that you can fish out of.
-You can fish in many places in the Smokies, but here are 6 of the great places to go fishing in the Smoky Mountains:
+You can be a novice or expert–either way you can find a stream in the Smokies that’s perfect for fishing.
+You can fish in many places in the Smokies, but here are 6 of the best places to go fishing in the Smoky Mountains:

 1. Herbert Holt Park